mehrad77/finalzaviebot/README.md

 #### Reminder Commands

 - `/remind me to <task> <time>` - Create a new reminder using natural language
-  - Examples:
+  - **One-time reminders:**
     - `/remind me to call mom tomorrow at 7pm`
     - `/remind me to submit the report Friday at 2pm`
     - `/remind me to water plants this evening`
     - `/remind me to renew license on March 15th`
     - `/remind me to check status in 2 weeks`

+  - **Recurring reminders:**
+    - `/remind me to drink water every 3 hours`
+    - `/remind me to check emails every day at 9am`
+    - `/remind me to backup files weekly`
+    - `/remind me to take medication every 6 hours`
+    - `/remind me to stretch every 30 minutes`
+    - `/remind me to water plants daily`
+    - `/remind me to review goals monthly`

-- `/reminders` - View all your active reminders
+- `/reminders` - View all your active reminders (both one-time and recurring)
-- `/reminders delete <id>` - Delete a specific reminder
+- `/reminders delete <id>` - Delete a specific one-time reminder
+- `/reminders stop <id>` - Stop a recurring reminder and all future occurrences

-The bot understands natural language date/time expressions and will:
+The bot understands natural language date/time expressions and recurring patterns:
+1. **Recurring patterns:** "every X hours/minutes/days/weeks/months", "daily", "weekly", "hourly", "monthly"
-1. Parse your request and extract the task and timing
+2. Parse your request and extract the task, timing, and recurrence
-2. Ask for confirmation if the timing looks correct
+3. Ask for confirmation if the timing looks correct
-3. Send you a reminder at the specified time
+4. Send you reminders at the specified intervals
+5. Automatically create the next occurrence after each reminder is sent
-4. Handle timezone conversion (default: Asia/Tehran)
+6. Handle timezone conversion (default: Asia/Tehran)

+#### Recurring Reminders

+The bot supports powerful recurring reminders with these features:

+**Supported Patterns:**
+- `every X minutes/hours/days/weeks/months` (e.g., "every 30 minutes", "every 2 days")
+- `daily`, `hourly`, `weekly`, `monthly` (shorthand for "every 1 day/hour/week/month")

+**Examples:**
+- Health & Wellness: `/remind me to drink water every 2 hours`
+- Work & Productivity: `/remind me to take a break every 90 minutes`
+- Daily Routines: `/remind me to check emails daily at 9am`
+- Weekly Tasks: `/remind me to backup files every Sunday`
+- Medication: `/remind me to take vitamins every day at 8am`

+**How Recurring Reminders Work:**
+1. After sending each reminder, the bot automatically creates the next occurrence
+2. Recurring reminders continue indefinitely until you stop them
+3. Use `/reminders stop <id>` to stop a recurring reminder and all future occurrences
+4. The bot tracks how many times each recurring reminder has been sent
+5. You can view all active recurring reminders with `/reminders`

+**Managing Recurring Reminders:**
+- View with indicators: Recurring reminders show 🔄 and pattern info (e.g., "every 3 hours [5 times]")
+- Stop individual recurring reminders: `/reminders stop 123`
+- Admin view: Admins can see all recurring reminders across users

 ### For Administrators